zomblzum/DailyCoding/task_4/README.md

 For example, the input [3, 4, -1, 1] should give 2.
 The input [1, 2, 0] should give 3.

 You can modify the input array in-place.

-## Solution

-Python script that
-1 - remove all non positive numbers from array
-2 - traverse array and mark presense of element x by making prev elements negative 3 - return the index + 1 of the first positive value